ryanblock/august-connect/readme.md

 - Make sure unit tests pass
 - Integration tests should also pass, but are **not automated**
   - Because we wouldn't want real doors getting locked and unlocked in the real world, integration tests are not part of the automated test suite
-  - To run them, ensure you are using a valid API key¹, and test them against your own hardware with a valid session
+  - To run them, ensure you are using a valid API key¹, set up your local `.env` file, and test against your own hardware with a valid `installation`

 ---